 Municipalities will use either chlorine or chloramine, not both, to treat the water.
 You can contact your municipality to find out which they treat with, but an activated carbon filter will reduce or even remove the chemicals from your water.

-If your main reason for purchasing a shower water filter is to remove the chlorine or chloramine that was added to your water, then a simple Vitamin C filter will be efficient and cost-effective.
+If your main reason for purchasing a shower water filter is to remove the chlorine or chloramine added to your water, then a simple Vitamin C filter will be efficient and cost-effective.

 How Much Water Do You Use?

-It is important to know approximately how much water you use on a daily basis.
+It is important to know approximately how much water you use daily.
 Filters will need to have cartridges or media replaced to keep it in proper working order.

-If you do not follow the proper maintenance recommendations then the filter will not only stop working but the media might also start breaking down and coming out through the showerhead itself.
+If you do not follow the proper maintenance recommendations, the filter will stop working, but the media might also start breaking down and coming out through the showerhead itself.

 But what most people don’t realize is that 6 months of use is calculated from a single person showering once a day.
-So, if you have a family, or even just one other person living with you, this could decrease the life of the filter and increase the cost to maintain the filter by quite a bit.
+So, if you have a family, or even just one other person living with you, this could decrease the filter’s life and increase the cost to maintain the filter by quite a bit.

 Here is a simple calculation that can help you determine how many days your filter should last.
-In the equations, GPM stands for gallon per minute.
-You can find the GPM of your showerhead online or on the showerhead itself or you can use the standard rate below.
+In the equations, GPM stands for a gallon per minute.
+You can find the GPM of your showerhead online or on the showerhead itself, or you can use the standard rate below.